processone/docs.ejabberd.im/content/admin/configuration/modules.md

 nickname, open the Service Discovery in your XMPP client and register in the MUC service.

+It is also possible to register a nickname in a room, so nobody else can use that nickname in that room.
+If a nick is registered in the MUC service, that nick cannot be registered in any room, and vice versa: a nick that is registered in a room cannot be registered at the MUC service.

 This module supports clustering and load balancing.
 One module can be started per cluster node.
 Rooms are distributed at creation time on all available MUC module instances.
 The multi-user chat module is clustered